unlock-protocol/unlock/unlock-protocol-com/blog/open-api-support.md

 ---
-title: Unlock Adds OpenAPI Support And Typescript Client For Locksmith
+title: Unlock Adds OpenAPI Support and TypeScript Client For Locksmith
+subTitle: Explore all our APIs and play around with the Locksmith client
 authorName: searchableguy
 publishDate: October 11, 2022
-description: Explore all our APIs and play around with the locksmith client.
+description: Explore all our APIs and play around with the Locksmith client.
-image: images/blog/open-api-support/main.png
+image: /images/blog/open-api-support/unlock-api-share.jpg
 ---

 Locksmith is our backend service.
-It is used for handling metadata, ticketing, processing payments, [unlock accounts](https://docs.unlock-protocol.com/tools/sign-in-with-ethereum/unlock-accounts/) and other features on our frontends.
+It is used for handling metadata, NFT ticketing, processing payments, [Unlock accounts](https://docs.unlock-protocol.com/tools/sign-in-with-ethereum/unlock-accounts/) and other features.

-Many developers have asked for documentation and tooling to interact with it to build applications or automate various tasks such as updating metadata in bulk, adding ticket verifiers, and more.
-We can’t cover all of these use cases on our frontend without increasing complexity so, we are releasing [OpenAPI](https://www.openapis.org/) spec for our endpoints and a client SDK in `unlock-protocol/unlock-js`
+Many developers have asked for documentation and tooling to interact with Locksmith to build applications or to automate various tasks such as updating metadata in bulk, adding ticket verifiers, and more.
+Since it would be unwieldy to handle all of these use cases on our frontend without increasing complexity, we are releasing an [OpenAPI](https://www.openapis.org/) spec for our endpoints and a client SDK in `unlock-protocol/unlock-js`.

-Our [docs site](https://docs.unlock-protocol.com/api/locksmith) is also updated to show endpoints relevant to developers with examples and usage.
+Our [docs site](https://docs.unlock-protocol.com) has been updated to show endpoints relevant to developers with examples and usage.

 ![docs explorer](/images/blog/open-api-support/docs.png)

-Here is an example of how you can use the new locksmith service client.
+Here is an example of how you can use the new Locksmith service client.
 It is fully typed so you will get intellisense for arguments and responses in your editor.

 ```js
 import { LocksmithService } from '@unlock-protocol/unlock-js'